AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_manage_message_flutter.md

 ### Retrieve messages in the specified conversation

-You can retrieve the messages in the specified converation from the local database by specifying the conversation ID and chat type:
+You can retrieve the messages in the specified conversation from the local database by specifying the conversation ID and chat type:

 ```dart
 // The conversation ID.